-In this newly published research article our scientists present a novel coverage method combining ELISA-based immunocapture with protein identification by liquid chromatography-tandem mass spectrometry (LC-MS/MS).
+In this research article published in the July/August issue of Biotechnology Progress, our scientists present a novel coverage method combining ELISA-based immunocapture with protein identification by liquid chromatography-tandem mass spectrometry (LC-MS/MS).

-In the article, we present a novel coverage method combining ELISA-based immuno capture with protein identification by liquid chromatography-tandem mass spectrometry(LC-MS/MS): ELISA-MS.
+In the article, we present a novel coverage method combining ELISA-based immunocapture with protein identification by liquid chromatography-tandem mass spectrometry(LC-MS/MS): ELISA-MS™.

 Get list of individual HCPs covered by each HCP antibody